 WHAT’S THE COST?

-So for around $55, you can have your way to bend metal at home plus have the tools needed to work with metal.
-Now let me share how to make a metal brake.
+So, for around $55, you can have an easy way to bend metal at home and have the tools needed to work with metal.

 HOW TO MAKE A SIMPLE METAL BRAKE

-Before I begin my tutorial, I would recommend watching the two videos in the links I provided above (the tutorials I used to base how to make my brake) these videos will help you understand what I am talking about.
-Sorry, I forgot to create my own video.
+Before you begin, I recommend watching the two videos in the links I provided above (the tutorials I used to make my brake).
+These videos will help you understand the steps below.

 STEP 1: CUTTING THE METAL AND WOOD